Currently One PhD position

-One postdoctoral position in the field of Single molecule research (Ribosomal Translation)
+One doctoral position in the field of cantilever array techonolgy is open

 Trinity College Dublin - Located in a beautiful campus in the heart of Dublin’s city centre, Trinity is Ireland’s highest ranked university and one of the world’s top 100.
 It is home to 17,000 undergraduate and postgraduate students across all the major disciplines in the arts and humanities, and in business, law, engineering, science, and health sciences. www.tcd.ie

-Applications should include a cover letter with a statement of motivation and an outlook of the candidates career planning, a curriculum vitae with a list of publications and the names and contact information of at least three referees.
+Applications should include a cover letter with a statement of motivation, a curriculum vitae with a list of publications and the names and contact information of at least three referees.
+Non-European applicants must provide funds individually to cover part of the University fees.
 Applications/enquiries should be sent to Martin Hegner

 If you are interested, please send your CV, application letter and the name of three referees to: